FastLane-Labs/dynamic-paymaster-starter/README.md

 npm i
 ```

 3. Initialize your environment variables by copying the `.env.example` file to an `.env.local` file.
-Then, in `.env.local`, [paste your Privy App ID from the dashboard](https://docs.privy.io/guide/dashboard/api-keys).

 ```sh
 # In your terminal, create .env.local from .env.example